Salary growth for specialized entertainment attendants and related workers

 Is this job likely to reward you for sticking with it through pay raises and promotions?
 The higher a job’s “experience quotient,” the more you are likely to get as you stay there.

 Take a minute to look at how much you might expect your salary to increase with each five years' experience, as well as how the numbers working at each age change.
 Does this seem to be a job for the young or the old, or could it be a career offering steady salary growth for many years?

 How do benefits for this career compare to other jobs?
 The availability of health care, especially employer provided health care, and pension plans can add significantly to the value of compensation you receive in a career.
 These charts compare how this career compares to other careers with regard to health care and pension plans.

 Some jobs are more stressful than others, and some are just plain dangerous.
-The following list gives the percentages of amusement and recreation attendants who report hazardous or difficult situations typically occurring at least once a week.
+The following list gives the percentages of costume attendants who report hazardous or difficult situations typically occurring at least once a week.

-According to the Bureau of Labor Statistics (BLS), amusement and recreation attendants typically hold no formal educational credential.
+According to the Bureau of Labor Statistics (BLS), costume attendants typically hold a high school diploma or equivalent.

 Sometimes the typical education identified by the BLS differs a bit from the reality of the how much education current workers actually have.
 The donut shows the education level held by people currently working as specialized entertainment attendants and related workers as reported in responses to the American Community Survey.